Why your organisation keeps saying the same things in different ways

 What it looks like when it's done

-One of the UK's largest commercial media organisations had a problem more common than most will admit: a genuinely strong story, and no coherent way to tell it.
+One of the UK's largest commercial media organisations had a problem more common than most will admit: a genuinely strong business that had never stopped to ask whether its narrative infrastructure was keeping pace with its ambitions.
+Different teams.
+Different outputs.
+No single story underneath holding it together.

 The fee reflects the problem, not the page count